State of the Parties: 2024 and Beyond Conference

 • The Polarized Type: Affective Polarization and Issue Polarization Among the Party-In-The-Electorate

-Jeremiah J. Castle, Metropolitan State University of Denver, J. Cherie Strachan, University of Akron, and Kyla K. Stepp, Central Michigan University
+Jeremiah J. Castle, Metropolitan State University of Denver, J. Cherie Strachan, The University of Akron, and Kyla K. Stepp, Central Michigan University

 • Bridging the Age Gap: Young Voters and the Future of the Democratic Party